 The point is, win your inner self first before you plan of winning people.

-If you do the blogging thing solely for money, the subconscious mind makes you run only for money-making practices and it deviates you from learning and understanding the reality.
+If you do the blogging thing solely for money, the subconscious mind makes you run only for money-making practices and it deviates you from the right way of blogging.
 It happened to me, as I use to keep finding ways to earn through my blog without focusing on growing readership.
 And I failed terribly, however, I realized and here I am sharing my experiences.

 You need to develop a deep passion for ‘why and how’.
 When you understand clearly why you do then how to do becomes easy.

 Life without goals is just like a ride without a destination – You may enjoy it but would not make it.
 Build the clarity and work on it consistently.
-You would be required to connect with new people, let go of your fears, write from your heart, and develop a habit of learning.
+You would be required to connect with new people, let go of fears, writing in a unique voice, and develop a habit of researching a lot.
 There are so many cool things that are about to happen in your upcoming life.
-You will meet fantastic people who are ready to uplift you and your blogging profits, and so much fun on the way.
-The only question is are you ready?
+You shall meet fantastic people who would be ready to uplift you and your blogging profits and so much fun on the way.
+The only question is are you ready with the right attitude?

 As I always say, starting something is easy but maintaining it is hard, Blogging is no different.
 Now, I assume that you have some questions about starting a new blog.
 Let me guess!